Mark-Assessment/r-troaca-bmi-M2-2/README.md

 #### **Manual Testing**

+**Principles:**

+1. **Exploratory Testing:** Manual testing is excellent for exploratory testing, where testers actively explore the application to discover unforeseen issues and usability problems.

+2. **User Experience (UX) Testing:** Manual testers can assess the application's user-friendliness, usability, and overall user experience, providing valuable insights.

+3. **Ad Hoc Testing:** In situations where test cases aren't well-defined or documented, manual testers can perform ad hoc testing to identify issues.

+4. **Non-Functional Testing:** Tests related to subjective criteria like aesthetics, layout, and overall look and feel are often better suited for manual testing.

+**When to Deploy Manual Testing:**

+- **Usability Testing:** To evaluate the user interface and overall user experience.
+- **Exploratory Testing:** When new features are introduced or when test cases are not yet well-defined.
+- **Complex Test Scenarios:** For intricate and multi-step test cases where human intuition is required.
+- **Non-Functional Testing:** Assessing subjective aspects like aesthetics, accessibility, and human factors.

 * While testing the website, I have used 4 different browsers to make sure that it is cross-compatible.
 The desktop browsers I have used for the tesing were:

   - Firefox